hardik-vala/TreeSum/README.md

-# treesum README
+# treesum

-This is the README for your extension "treesum".
-After writing up a brief description, we recommend including the following sections.
+Smart way to summarize files and folders in a VSCode workspace.

 ## Features